Inductive Biases for Deep Learning of Higher-Level Cognition: Inductive biases based on higher-level cognition as a path towards systems that generalize better OOD

+\paragraph{System 2 to System 1 Consolidation.} As an agent, a human being is facing frequent changes because of their actions or the actions of other agents in the environment.
+Most of the time, humans follow their habitual policy, but tend to use system 2 cognition when having to deal with unfamiliar settings.
+It allows humans to generalize out-of-distribution in surprisingly powerful ways, and understanding this style of processing would help us build these abilities in AI as well.
+This is illustrated with our early example of driving in an area with unfamiliar traffic regulations, which requires full conscious attention (Section~\ref{sec:conscious-vs-unconscious}).
+This observation suggests that system 2 cognition is crucial in order to achieve the kind of flexibility and robustness to changes in distribution required in the natural world \citep{shenhav2017toward, kool2018mental}.
 It looks like current deep learning systems are fairly good at perception and system 1 tasks.
 They can rapidly produce an answer (if you have parallel computing like that of GPUs) through a complex calculation which is difficult (or impossible) to dissect into the application of a few simple verbalizable operations.
 They require a lot of practice to learn and can become razor sharp good at the kinds of data they are trained on.
-On the other hand, humans enjoy system 2 abilities which permit fast learning (I can tell you a new rule in one sentence and you do not have to practice it in order to be able to apply it, albeit awkwardly and slowly) and systematic generalization, both of which should be important characteristics of the next generation of deep learning systems.
-For this purpose, we are proposing to take inspiration from cognition and build machines which integrate two very different kinds of representations and computations corresponding to the system 1 / implicit / unconscious vs system 2 / explicit / conscious divide.
-This paper is about inductive biases not yet integrated in state-of-the-art deep learning systems but which could help us achieve these system 2 abilities.
-In the next subsection, we summarize some of these system 2 inductive biases.
+On the other hand, humans enjoy system 2 abilities which permit fast learning (I can tell you a new rule in one sentence and you do not have to practice it in order to be able to apply it, albeit awkwardly and slowly at first) and systematic generalization, both of which should be important characteristics of the next generation of deep learning systems.